-Home > Community Building
+Home > Community Capacity Building

 Staff, board members, and consumers at the centers actively participate in numerous community organizations as well as community events and activities.
 Staff encourage consumers to not only become volunteers at the centers, but to also volunteer at other organizations in order to expand community knowledge of the independent living philosophy.
 In addition, community volunteers are always welcome at the centers so they may better understand that philosophy.